Chris Minnich - Chief Executive Officer

 In his spare time, Jason enjoys volunteering and coaching at local schools, playing golf and poker, and raising his two children with his wife Kayleen.

-Geri Cohen - Sr. Vice President of Corporate Services and Chief Financial Officer
+Geri Cohen - Executive Vice President of Corporate Services and Chief Financial Officer

 Geri Cohen joined us in 2005 and brings our organization over 30 years of diversified experience in the financial, software, and online services industries.
 NWEA benefits from her strong emphasis in business line management, technology-based product development, and organizational turnarounds—a unique combination of skills and insights acquired from working in both Fortune 500 companies and successful start-ups.